84 best TV shows and series to watch on Netflix

 Looking for your next TV obsession?
 Then you’ve come to the right place.

-Netflix is adding new original series and old favourites all the time (and, yes, occasionally taking them away again), so here’s our pick of some of the best television shows on the streaming service right now – from award-winning originals like Stranger Things and The Crown to brilliant buy-ins from Better Call Saul to The Good Place.
+Netflix is adding new original series and old favourites all the time (and, yes, occasionally taking them away again), so here’s our pick of some of the best television shows on the streaming service right now – from award-winning originals like Stranger Things and The Crown to brilliant buy-ins like Better Call Saul and The Good Place.

-No matter what you’re in the mood for, from edgy drama and laugh-out-loud comedy to gripping documentaries and out of this world sci-fi/fantasy, there’s a world of brilliant telly at your fingertips on Netflix UK – and we’ve brought together some of our favourites below.
+No matter what you’re in the mood for, from edgy drama and side-splitting comedy to gripping documentaries and out-of-this-world sci-fi/fantasy, there’s a world of brilliant telly at your fingertips on Netflix UK.
+You can use secret codes to unearth different genres of TV shows – but to make things easy for you, we’ve brought together some of our favourites below.

 And if you’re setting yourself the challenge of watching the best series and box sets of all time, you can see how many you’ve already seen with the top 100 box sets scratch poster.
 So stop scrolling and start watching!